Friday, 7 October 2016

 The PINK SOFA meets: ME!

 As you all know, the PINK SOFA is incredibly friendly and sofiable and loves nothing better than a good chat with a lovely guest.
-Sadly, the guest who was invited to drop by, hasn't materialized so to stop it weeping all over its upholstery, I have offered myself.
+Sadly, it is currently guestless, so to stop it weeping all over its upholstery, I have offered myself.
 Yes, utter madness, but there you are.

 When did you start writing?